insaneyilin/ImageWarping/README.md

 # ImageWarping

-C++ Implementation of some Image warping algorithms.
+C++ Implementation of some image warping algorithms using control points.

 ## Dependencies